Contents

-Advantages of Fund Accounting in ‘Nonprofits’
+- 3 Advantages of Fund Accounting for Financial Managers

 Financial management is a critical aspect for any organization, especially for nonprofits who rely heavily on donations and grants.
 In the past, organizations used to follow commercial accounting methods which were not designed to meet the specific needs of nonprofits.
 However, with the rise in the number of nonprofit organizations worldwide, there has been an increase in the adoption of fund accounting specifically tailored for nonprofits.